marktech7/OSTICKET/Home.md

-Welcome to the osTicket-1.8 wiki!
+Welcome to the wiki!

-...What is osTicket?...
+osTicket is a widely-used and trusted open source support ticket system.
+It seamlessly routes inquiries created via email, web-forms and phone calls into a simple, easy-to-use, multi-user, web-based customer support platform. osTicket comes packed with more features and tools than most of the expensive (and complex) support ticket systems on the market.

 [User Guide](User Guide)